SizanMahmud69/pabnamart-app/src/README.md

 Follow these steps to deploy your application to Vercel using GitHub.

-### Step 1: Push to GitHub
+### Step 1: Push to GitHub for the First Time

 1.  **Create a New GitHub Repository:**
-    Go to your GitHub account and create a new repository.
-Do not initialize it with a `README.md` file.
+    Go to your GitHub account and create a new repository. **Do not** initialize it with a `README.md` or any other files.

 2.  **Initialize Git in Your Local Project:**
     Open a terminal in your project's root directory and run the following commands one by one: